gvwilson/thirdbit/src/fiction/madica/index.md

 Madica's heart skipped a beat.
 Every fairy child knew how Santa Claws made elfs.
-It was why so many of them lay sleepless at night, listening for the sound of him squirming down the chimney with his sack in his hand to steal them away and put their brains in jars and then---
+It was why so many of them lay sleepless at night, listening for the sound of him squirming down the chimney with his sack in his hand to steal them away and put their brains in jars and then—

 "Do ye nae oonderstand wot harnds are?"
 The first voice belonged to the elf on Madica's left, the one whose face was painted like a sad